BrankoVukmirovic/Ally-Py-docs/plugin-guide/sql_alchemy.rst

         def register():
                 registerService(userService())

 So instead of returning the actual instance of UserService implementation we first create a proxy class for the API service interface IuserService this proxy class contains all the methods that are defined in the API, then we create an instance of this proxy class that will delegate all the calls tothe actual user service implementation ant this proxy will be the returned instance, but before we return this instance we are going to bind the session handling to all the proxy methods.
 Now we have a service that uses a database, just added to the distribution and run the application.
 After the application has been started you should see the sample.db file in the distribution folder.
-If you access http://localhost/resources/Sample/User you will get an empty list as the response since there are no users in the user_sample database table.
-So in order to add a user you need to use a tool that will allow you to make POST requests, I use restclient-ui-2.3.3-jar-with-dependencies.jar but you can use any tool that you are conformable with.
+If you access http://localhost/resources/Sample/User you will get an empty list as the response since there are no users in the user_sample database table.method

-method
         POST
 Accept
         xml